 This year you can set her up with a $10 head set, next year give her a desk microphone and a set of speakers (or connect a speaker cable to her home stereo), so that she can continue chatting while working in the kitchen.
 When I see how my father lights up, when I skype him at his breakfast table 8 time zones away from here, I know that there is no better gift than giving the ability to communicate.

 You've had some pretty good ideas, overall.
 Here's my two cents:

 I don't know what your mom's income bracket is, so I hope I don't offend.
 The amount you named would pay one major bill (like mortgage or rent), or most of it.
 For me personally, that amount would also pay several smaller bills.
 (I'm thinking phone, electric and gas; we're on the percentage plan.)
 Of course, you'd need the information like to whom to write the check, payment address, etc, so it would be difficult to do it secretly.

 On a smaller scale, my younger daughter and her hubby took us grocery shopping for Christmas a couple of years ago.
 We chose the food within the dollar amount they could spend, and they paid.
 Given your budget, you could stock Mom up on her favorite "luxury" foods, all the non-food items, etc, for some time.
-If you want time together, a day spa or mini-vacation together would be great.

 What I asked for and got last year was the gift of time.
 My two daughters and one daughter-in-law and I all went to an inexpensive restaurant for lunch and enjoyed each other's company.
 Then we went back to my daughter-in-law's and put on a video.
 Of course, we spent more time playing with my grandson than watching the movie, but that's beside the point.